joshrands/adhoc-routing-framework/socket/README.md

 which will be stored in a circular queue which overwrites the oldest data in the queue

 ## To-Do
-0. Add rssi metric monitoring to message class
-    - ioctl failed, look into packet sniffing (libpcap)
-1. Rework code to make Message a struct and remove Endpoint
+0. Rework code to make Message a struct and remove Endpoint
-2. Comment code

 ## How to test this code:
 0. In a terminal, cd into the socket directory